-With locations in Buffalo, Amherst and Rochester, Medaille College is a private, four-year college committed to serving the higher education needs of Western New York.
-Known for its flexible delivery systems, the College offers associate, bachelor’s, master’s and doctoral degrees through day, evening, weekend and online programs to a diverse regional student population.
+With locations in Buffalo, Rochester, and online, Medaille College is a private, four-year college committed to serving the higher education needs of Western New York and the world and preparing our students for tomorrow’s workforce.

 The College traces its roots to 1875 when the Sisters of Saint Joseph founded an institute for the preparation of teachers.
 In 1937, the Sisters received a charter from New York State to grant baccalaureate degrees in education to women in religious orders, and the institute was named Mount Saint Joseph Teachers College.

 In 1968, the Sisters of St. Joseph, led by Alice Huber, SSJ, Ph.D., initiated a change in the charter that would create a co-educational college.
 New York State issued the charter and Medaille College — named after Father Jean Pierre Médaille, founder of the Sisters of St. Joseph — was born.
 Granted by the Board of Regents, this charter established the College as an independent institution governed by a self-perpetuating Board of Trustees.

 Medaille experienced significant growth in the 1970s and student enrollment has increased ever since.
 During the 1980s and 1990s, the College strengthened programs and services for a growing and diverse student body.